cryobry/installjrmc/README.md

 jriver-mediacenter
     Enable and start a mediacenter systemd service (requires an existing X server) jriver-x11vnc
-    Enable and start x11vnc for the local desktop (requires an existing X server) --vncpass and --display are also valid options (see below) jriver-xvnc-mediacenter
+    Enable and start x11vnc for the local desktop (requires an existing X server, does NOT support Wayland) --vncpass and --display are also valid options (see below) jriver-xvnc-mediacenter
     Enable and start a new Xvnc session running JRiver Media Center